The large structures of Grothendieck founded on finite order arithmetic: Classes of sets and collections of classes

 A class $\mathcal{A}$ might be a set in the sense of having the same elements as some set

 We express this set theoretic formula informally by saying $\mathcal{A}$ is small or is a set.
 The set $A$ is uniquely determined and we can work with $\mathcal{A}$ by working with $A$,

-MTT has no identity relation for classes or collections.
+We use no identity relation for classes or collections.
 This follows \citet{TakeutiConserv} where the absence of higher-type identity facilitates the conservative extension proof.
-And it suits categorical practice where large-structure categories like toposes are often defined up to equivalence rather than on-the-nose.
+And it in practice large-structure categories like toposes are generally compared in terms of definable equivalence rather than identity.